crmpicco/aws-certifications/README.md

 Access logs - capture detailed information about requests sent to your load balancer.
 They can store data where the EC2 instance has been deleted.

+### Elasticache

+#### Memcached
+* Multi-threaded
+* Can handle loads of up to 90%
+* SwapUsage should be around 0 most of the time and should not exceed 50MB.
+* Scale up OR out

+#### Redis
+* Not multi-threaded
+* No SwapUsage metric
+* Scale out only (by adding read replicas)

+Swap File - the amount of disk storag space reserved on disk if your computer runs out of RAM.
+Swap Usage - the amount of the Swap file that is used

+Eviction - occurs when a new item is added and an old item mist be removed due to a lack of free space in the system

+Concurrent connections - set and alarm on this number